vitaly-t/pg-promise/README.md

 });
 ```

-The same goes for all types of query methods as well as method `pgp.as.format(query, values)`, where `values`
+The same goes for all types of query methods as well as method [as.format], where `values` can also be an object whose properties can be
-can also be an object whose properties can be referred to by name from within the query.
+referred to by name from within the query.

 A valid property name consists of any combination of letters, digits, underscores or `$`, and they are case-sensitive.
 Leading and trailing spaces around property names are ignored.